rstrategist/advanced-data-engineering-snowflake/README.md

 #### How to navigate this repo

 All of the code that you need is within this repo.

-- **module-1** – Corresponds to "Module 1: DevOps with Snowflake" in the course.

-- **module-2** – Corresponds to "Module 2: Observability with Snowflake" in the course.
 =======
 * **module-1** - "DevOps with Snowflake"